d3/d3-shape/README.md

 <a name="pie_value" href="#pie_value">#</a> <i>pie</i>.<b>value</b>([<i>value</i>])

-If *value* is specified, sets the value to the specified function or number and returns this pie generator.
+If *value* is specified, sets the value accessor to the specified function or number and returns this pie generator.
 If *value* is not specified, returns the current value accessor, which defaults to:

 ```js
 function value(d) {